Why Utopia Cannot Be Achieved

 Utopia cannot be achieved because it requires a world that stops changing and people who stop adapting.

-Such a world would not be peaceful.
-It would be inert or controlled.
+Such a world is not peaceful.
+It is lifeless or captive.

-Peace is something we continuously rebuild as circumstances shift.
-It is not something we arrive at and defend forever.
+Peace is continuously rebuilt as circumstances shift.
+It is not a destination we arrive at and defend forever.

 The tragedy is not that utopia is impossible.
-The tragedy is believing that anything less than perfection is failure, and in doing so, turning fragile peace into enforced silence.
+It is believing that anything less than perfection is failure, and in doing so, turning fragile peace into enforced silence.